<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 It’s important to point out that modernization is not a one-size-fits-all approach.
 While cloud banking may be the goal, not every business has the time or resources to immediately and completely implement it.
 Nor do they necessarily want to.

 At OpenLegacy, our focus is on facilitating transitions that work for the individual enterprise.
-That means whether you want to incrementally transition to the cloud or fully embrace its adoption you can incorporate these methodologies into your on-prem core banking to modernize your systems and make them work for you both now and into the future.
+This means that whether you want to incrementally transition to the cloud or fully embrace its adoption, you can incorporate these methodologies into your on-premise core banking to modernize your systems and make them work for you both now and into the future.

 To put it simply: you don’t have to fully transition to a cloud platform to reap the benefits of cloud banking.
-This can be achieved, for example, with the help of APIs that are scalable, flexible, and driven by the needs of the user.
+Instead scalable and flexible APIs that are driven by the needs of the user can bring you all the benefits of modern cloud banking systems.

 What kind of opportunities do cloud banking services offer financial institutions?

-Banks need to keep pace with the changing world around them, not just in terms of new technology and advances in fintech but also in rapidly changing customer expectations.
-People want banking services that offer instant digital access to their accounts, plus they want to make online purchases and pay utility bills via their banking apps.
+Banks need to keep pace with the changing world around them, not just in terms of new technology and advances in fintech, but also in relation to rapidly changing customer expectations.
+People want their banking service provider to offer them instant digital access to their banking accounts, along with the ability to make online purchases and pay utility bills digitally.

-Cloud banking services allow you to bring together all the data you collect and use and also the various software and applications your customers may use or that you use internally.
-By centralizing all this information and your applications, you increase functionality and accessibility and allow for quick and easy scalability.
+Cloud banking services allow you to bring together all the data you collect and use as well as the various software and applications used by your customers or for your internal processes.
+By centralizing these applications with all this information, you can increase functionality and accessibility, allowing for quick and easy scalability.

 Benefits of cloud adoption and computing in the financial services sector

-As well as the benefits of cloud adoption we’ve already listed, there are others that come with a move to the cloud.
+On top of those that we have already addressed, there are more benefits that can be achieved with a move to the cloud.
 These include:

 1. Flexibility

-Cloud adoption in the financial services sector means you no longer face the data storage challenges you previously had to contend with.
+Cloud adoption in the financial services sector removes data storage challenges that you may have previously been contending with.
 Access is easier and faster, which means better regulatory reporting, improved analytics, better insights, advanced learning, and improved risk mitigation.

 2. DevOps

 With tech advancing so rapidly, cloud-based banking architecture allows you to develop new ideas and apps faster.
-That means you can ensure compliance while creating new products with reduced levels of risk.
-If you have a DevOps team, development, testing, and adjustments to existing technology are all easier to achieve.
+It also means that you can reduce risk by ensuring compliance while creating new products.
+If you have a DevOps team, they will find it easier to achieve development, testing, and adjustments to existing technology.

 3. Compliance

-The banking sector has a raft of regulations and laws to comply with.
-These cover areas such as the prevention of money laundering, privacy and disclosure, and fraud prevention.
-Banking cloud architecture makes regulatory compliance easier as it can track and process data faster than legacy systems.
+The banking sector has a considerable number of regulations and laws to comply with.
+These include the prevention of money laundering, privacy and disclosure, and fraud prevention.
+Banking cloud architecture makes regulatory compliance easier, as it can track and process data faster than legacy systems.

 4. Technology

 Advances in technology within the banking sector are not just about apps and software.
-As with other industries, you’ll have noticed an increase in AI (artificial intelligence) and ML (machine learning) for uses including personalization.
-Integrating AI and Ml is simpler with cloud-based banking and it offers you scalability when needed.
+As with other industries, you’ll have noticed an increase in AI (artificial intelligence) and ML (machine learning) for uses such as personalization.
+Integrating AI and Ml is simpler with cloud-based banking, which also offers you scalability when needed.

 Modernize your legacy banking system with OpenLegacy

-So, you’ve now seen why a legacy bank system is, in many cases, a thing of yesterday and why it’s time to future-proof your business and shift to the cloud.
+You should now understand why legacy banking systems are, in many cases, a thing of the past, as well as why it’s time to shift to the cloud and future-proof your business.

-Handily, OpenLegacy’s OL Hub and legacy modernization solutions offer you the functionality and features needed to make this happen.
-These smart solutions help you easily move between your legacy core systems and more streamlined cloud-based technologies by bridging the gap between the two.
+OpenLegacy’s Hub and legacy modernization solutions offer you the functionality and features needed to make this happen.
+These smart solutions bridge the gap between your legacy core systems and more streamlined cloud-based technologies to help you easily make the move.

-This enables businesses to turn their mainframes from a restrictive cage into an open ecosystem that reduces outlay while reaping the benefits of cloud banking systems.
-Your customers will be made happier, as their data will be better protected, and they’ll have access to a wider range of services.
-Key decision-makers will also be pleased as you’ll both lower costs and gain better data that empowers you to make more informed decisions.
+This enables businesses to transform their mainframes from a restrictive cage into an open ecosystem, reducing outlay while reaping the benefits of cloud banking systems.
+Better protected data and a wider range of services will increase customer satisfaction, while key decision-makers will be pleased with the lower costs and the more informed decisions enabled by better data.

 Examples of Legacy Banking System Cloud Modernization

-As discussed in this guide OpenLegacy Hub bridges the gap from these on-prem legacy systems to cloud-based technologies.
-Here are examples of modernization for cloud use.
+As discussed in this guide, OpenLegacy Hub bridges the gap between on-prem legacy systems and cloud-based technologies.
+Here are two examples of modernization for cloud use that OpenLegacy completed.

-Bank Leumi initiated a program that would transform them into an API-first organization by modernizing its systems.
-This would allow the bank to comply with the regulations, shorten time-to-market for new services, lower infrastructure costs, and support modern cloud technologies.
+The first example is a program initiated by Bank Leumi to transform them into an API-first organization by modernizing its systems.
+The program would allow the bank to comply with regulations, shorten time-to-market for new services, lower infrastructure costs, and support modern cloud technologies.

 The process was ambitious.
-The key to its success was selecting Amazon EKS Anywhere as its cloud environment, Apigee as the API management platform, and OpenLegacy to create the connectivity with the mainframe to expose the legacy resources as microservices.
+The key to its success was selecting Amazon EKS Anywhere as its cloud environment, Apigee as the API management platform, and OpenLegacy to provide mainframe connectivity that would expose the company’s legacy resources as microservices.

-Bank Leumi was thrilled with the results to achieve the goal- "Copybook to service in 5 mins"!
-Due to this success, Bank Leumi initiated a new phase to their program and set out a new challenge - to create 25 new microservices and deploy them to Production in one week - from Start to Finish.
+Bank Leumi was thrilled with the results, saying "Copybook to service in five mins"!
+Due to this success, Bank Leumi initiated a new phase of their program and set out a new challenge - to create 25 new microservices and deploy them to Production in one week - from Start to Finish.

-In another example, a large multinational financial services company which operates a network of more than1,200 branches and outlets across more than 70 countries embarked on a digital journey to modernize its platforms with the mainframe at the heart of it.
-Critical was to leverage new cloud native integration technologies to ensure to stay relevant in this competitive space.
+The second example is a large multinational financial services company that operates a network of more than 1,200 branches and outlets across more than 70 countries.
+This company embarked on a digital journey to modernize its platforms keeping its mainframe at the heart.
+It was critical to leverage new cloud-native integration technologies to ensure that the company would stay relevant in this competitive space.

 The long-term plan was to migrate away from their legacy mainframe.
 But first, they needed to add new straight-to-end-user banking functionality to what they already had.
-Additionally, they wanted this new functionality to handle bank transfers, and to continue to function work as they progressed through their migration plan.
-The bank needed to build new customer services quickly but were working with outdated systems and languages (IMS and PL/1).
+Additionally, they wanted this new functionality to handle bank transfers, and to continue to function as they progressed through their migration plan.
+The bank needed to build new customer services quickly but was working with outdated systems and languages (IMS and PL/1).
 Their core systems were also heavily reliant on multiple types of interfaces, including synchronous, asynchronous, and bulk.
 This challenging arrangement made it difficult for any single vendor to support them.
-And although they had invested in an ESB years ago the process was slow and expensive.
-They still had 98 new features to new implement, and wanted to develop modern digital systems that leveraged their current legacy information.
+Furthermore, although they had invested in an ESB years ago, the process was slow and expensive.
+They still had 98 new features to implement and also wanted to develop modern digital systems that leveraged their current legacy information.

 What is cloud banking?

-Cloud banking is when you store all your data and apps in servers that are accessible via the internet rather than using traditional, location-based infrastructure that can be unwieldy and inefficient.
+Cloud banking involves storing all your data and apps in servers that are accessible via the Internet, rather than using traditional, location-based infrastructure, which can be unwieldy and inefficient.

 Why are banks moving to the cloud?